hoverbike1/TOTK-Mods-collection/README.md

   - Decode ASTC textures asynchronously : Off ("On" may reduce texture loading stutters, but causes black squares and glitched loading screens)
   - Enable Reactive Flushing : On (Improves syncing of memory)
   - Use asynchronous shader building : On (Greatly reduces stuttering when shaders are compiling)
-  - Use Fast GPU Time : Off ("Off" has Higher Accuracy with "Dynamic FPS" and "DynamicFPS++" but for some reason "On" fixed a rare issue where FPS was extremely low and GPU usage extremely High, if you get that issue, try On and report the result to us please)
+  - Use Fast GPU Time : Off ("Off" has Higher Accuracy with "Dynamic FPS" and "DynamicFPS**++**" but for some reason "On" fixed a rare issue where FPS was extremely low and GPU usage extremely High, if you get that issue, try On and report the result to us please)
   - Use Vulkan Pipeline Cache : On (Immense reduction in initial game loading time for AMD, improves shader compilation stutter for NVIDIA and Intel as well)
   - Anisotropic Filtering : x8 or x16 (Will only work if you use the "Anisotropic Filtering Fix" mod, if you experience graphical bugs with an AMD card, switch back to Default)
 - Ryujinx settings :